LatticeX-Foundation/Rosetta-IO/README.md

 }
 ```
 The only difference between the two config files is that `NAME` of P2 in p0p1.json is `PartyC(P2)` while `NAME` of P2 in p2.json is `(P2)`.
-The three parties follow the belowing procedures to install rosetta-io and generate program `check_config_json`.
+The three parties follow the steps below to install rosetta-io and generate program `check_config_json`.
 ```bash
 #install_path
 $ git clone --recurse https://github.com/LatticeX-Foundation/Rosetta-IO.git